Magnus-Jay/note-taker/README.md

 ### 2. Installation {#installation}
-You will need to clone the repo and install the necessary dependencies.
+You will need to clone the reposity and install the necessary dependencies.
+To do this, open the code once it is cloned and run the command npm i or npm install.
+This wall install the necessary dependicies for the application.
+Once all dependencies are installed you will have to start a local server since this application is being hosted.

+You can see how it should run/appear by clicking the deployed application link below.
+It is deployed on Heroku and you can demo how it works.

 ### 3. Usage {#usage}
-This app is used to create notes that you can save, delete, and recall.
+This app is used to create notes that you can save, delete, and recall as needed.
+Think of is as digital post it notes!